intel/llvm/sycl/doc/SYCL2020-SpecializationConstants.md

   Those symbolic IDs are used to identify device image properties corresponding to those specialization constants, which store additional information (like numeric SPIR-V ID of a constant) needed for DPC++ RT.
-- That integration footer is automatically embedded by the compiler at the end of user-provided translation unit by driver.
+- That integration footer is automatically appended by the compiler at the end of user-provided translation unit by driver.

+Another significant part of the design is how specialization constants support is emulated: as briefly mentioned before, the general approach is to transform specialization constants into kernel arguments.
+In fact all specialization constants used within a program a bundler together and stored into a single buffer, which is passed as implicit kernel argument.
+The layout of that buffer is well-defined and known to both the compiler and the runtime, so when user sets the value of a specialization constant, that value is being copied into particular place within that buffer and once the constant is requested in device code, the compiler generates a load from the same place of the buffer.

 Summarizing, overall design looks like: